ninoseki/jsac_mihari_workshop/docs/index.md

 !!! warning

     - Do not access to possibly malicious IPs, domains and URLs via the conference network!
-    - This document is written on based on Mihari v7.1.x and specs subject to change in the future
+    - This document is written on based on Mihari v7.1.x and specs subject to change in the future.

 ## Time Table